jo-valer/Networking/README.md

 It might happen that a natural disaster, boycott, or accident leads to irreparable damages to a part of the network (let's imagine switch 4 unreachable).

-In such a situation we would like to dynamically change the slices, in order to have _slice_1_ overlay _slice_2_, an so allowing communication between _h4_ and _h5_.
+In such a situation we would like to dynamically change the slices, in order to have _slice_1_ overlaying _slice_2_, an so allowing communication between _h4_ and _h5_.
 Furthermore, we require that the available throughput of switch 2 is 80% dedicated to _slice_2_, since essential services could need even more capability in case of natural disaster.

 ### Key summary
 - ✅ **Dynamical slices' morphing**